piyush95881/PG-Rent-Project/README.md

-# 🏠 FlatMate – Find Your Perfect Roommate or Rental
+# 🏠 Roommate – Find Your Perfect Roommate or Rental

-FlatMate is a modern web application that helps users find roommates, rooms, and rental properties with ease.
+Roommate is a modern web application that helps users find roommates, rooms, and rental properties with ease.
 It allows listing properties, matching with flatmates, and even generating rental agreements.

 ## 🚀 Features